HenryKovalevsky/fable-news/README.md

 - User can save favorite articles; _(TODO)_
 - User can see saved articles in a separate route. _(TODO)_

+## Prerequisites

+In order to use Fable you will need the following tools:

+- [.NET Core SDK](https://dotnet.microsoft.com/) to work with F# files and dependencies;
+- [Node.js](https://nodejs.org/) to execute JS code.

 ## How to use

 - `npm ci` — install dependencies;